pyvisa/pyvisa-py/docs/source/faq.rst

 **PyVISA-Py only supports exclusive locking, and only on VXI-11.
 Shared locks and nested locking are not supported.**

 Socket instruments (``TCPIP::SOCKET``) do not support locking.
-HiSLIP instruments (``TCPIP::hislip0``) could support locking, but PyVISA-Py does not yet implement this feature.
+HiSLIP instruments (``TCPIP::hislip``) could support locking, but PyVISA-Py does not yet implement this feature.

 With exclusive locking, only one session can be used at a time on an instrument.
 If another session has a lock, another client will not be able to communicate with